thoth-tech/documentation/docs/ArtGallery/Lighthouse Project/Project Report.md

 ### Goals/Objectives

 1\.
-Analyse website with Google lighthouse to identify areas of improvement First round of reports complete pending upload to GitHub
+Analyse website with Google lighthouse to identify areas of improvement First round of reports complete pending upload to GitHub - Added to GitHub 4 April 2023

 2\.
 Identify other front end testing tools that could be used in addition to Lighthouse